Perturbations and quantum relaxation: Method

 There is of course no sharp dividing line between trajectories that are confined and those that are not, and we do not use a precise quantitative criterion.
 As in ref. \cite{ACV14} it will suffice to use our judgment in deciding how well the trajectories cover the space.
 The effectiveness of this method -- at least for present purposes -- will become clear in what follows.
+The advantage, in particular, is that we may deduce whether or not $\bar{H}(t)$ decays without actually having to calculate $\bar{H}(t)$ -- which would be completely intractable over the very long timescales considered here.

 We shall also use another method, again inspired by ref. \cite{ACV14}, to infer whether or not relaxation to equilibrium occurs over very long timescales.
 We shall study trajectories starting from neighbouring initial points to see whether or not they are confined to essentially the same sub-regions.
 If they are so confined, this will constitute further evidence against relaxation.
+Examples of a similar kind of correspondence were reported in Section 5 of ref. \cite{ACV14}.

 To plot a trajectory, we consider a particle starting at the required point and calculate its position every hundredth of a period.
 We employ a Dormand-Prince adaptive time step algorithm to solve the equation of motion (4) with the wave function (9).
 The algorithm has an upper bound on the allowable error in each time step (denoted ABSTOL) which is used to choose the step size.
-Our trajectories are accurate up to an absolute error of 0.01 in the final position.
-This is confirmed by checking that the final positions with two consecutive values of ABSTOL are not separated by a distance greater than 0.01.
+Our trajectories are accurate up to an absolute error of $0.01$ in the final position.
+This is confirmed by checking that the final positions with two consecutive values of ABSTOL are not separated by a distance greater than $0.01$.